AdaCore/learn/courses/advanced-ada/chapters/interfacing_with_cpp.rst

       return "hello";
     }

-In the Ada application, we try to import this as a ``String`` type:
+In the Ada application, we try to import this as a :ada:`String` type:

 .. code-block:: ada